All Episodes

 He's out there.

-He's he's focusing on that wherever he was in Virginia.
+He's focusing on that wherever he was.

-Why is Obama and Virginia supposedly up ten points in Virginia?
+Why is Obama in Virginia?

-Now to the Alfred E. Smith dinner.
+Right now to the Alfred E. Smith dinner.

 Last night, McCain killed.

-He really did bring down the house last night.
+He really did bring down the House last night.

-63rd annual Alfred E. Smith Benefit Dinner.
+63rd annual Alfred E. Smith benefit dinner.

-They raised over two and a half million Dollars last night.
+They raised over $2.5 million last night.

 We have a series of bites from both candidates, McCain first.